DouglasNeuroInformatics/DNP_jsPsych_Template/docs/source/usage.rst

 These settings are described below:

 - totalNumberOfTrialsToRun <number>: this is the number of images to be shown
-- advancementSchedule <number>: the number of correct answers that are required to increase the difficutly level by one
-- regressionSchedule <number>: the number of incorrect answers required to decrease the difficutly level by one
 - language <text>: the language of experiment, currently `en` or `fr`
 - seed <number>: a seed for the psuedorandom number generator
+- adaptiveSchedule <true or false>: whether or not use a changing difficulty level
+- advancementSchedule <number>: the number of correct answers that are required to increase the difficulty by one
+- regressionSchedule <number>: the number of incorrect answers required to decrease the difficulty level by one
-- initialDifficulty <number>: the difficutly that the task will start with
+- initialDifficulty <number>: the difficulty that the task will start with
 - numberOfLevels <number>: the number of levels that are available for the task

 .. csv-table:: experimentSettings :rst:dir:`csv-table`
-   :header: totalNumberOfTrialsToRun, advancementSchedule, regressionSchedule, language, seed, initialDifficulty, numberOfLevels, 5, 2, 0, en, 42, 1, 9
+  :header: totalNumberOfTrialsToRun,language,seed,adaptiveSchedule,advancementSchedule,regressionSchedule,initialDifficulty, numberOfLevels
+  5,en,42,false,2,0,1,9

 .. _adding-additional-languge